Spin waves and three-dimensionality in the high-pressure antiferromagnetic phase of SrCu$_2$(BO$_3$)$_2$

 A selection of constant-$E$ and constant-$\bf Q$ scans is shown in Fig.~\ref{fig:Fig2}, with data from both IN8 and ThALES.
 The width of the elastic line on IN8 allowed for access to energy transfers above approximately 2 meV, whereas at ThALES 0.5 meV was accessible.
-Because the atomic positions in the monoclinic high-pressure phase remain close to those of the tetragonal phase, with in-plane lattice parameters $a/b \simeq 0.999$ (and monoclinic angle $\beta \simeq 94^{\circ}$) \cite{haravifard2014}, we retain the tetragonal approximation with $a^*$ and $b^* = 2 \pi/a$.
-Figures \ref{fig:Fig3}(a)-(b) collect all neutron intensities measured respectively along $(0,q_k,0)$ and $(q_h,1,0)$ at constant $E$, and make clear that dispersive modes are present with origins at $(0,1,0)$ and $(1,1,0)$.
-Above 5 meV it becomes difficult to track the mode positions due to vanishing neutron intensity [Figs.~\ref{fig:Fig2}(a) and \ref{fig:Fig2}(d)].
+Because the in-plane lattice parameters of the monoclinic phase satisfy $a/b \simeq 0.999$ (with monoclinic angle $\beta \simeq 94^{\circ}$) \cite{haravifard2014}, we retain the tetragonal approximation and use $a^* = b^* = 2 \pi/a$.
+The color contours in Figs. \ref{fig:Fig3}(a)-(b) collect all neutron intensities measured respectively along $(0,q_k,0)$ and $(q_h,1,0)$ at constant $E$, and make clear that dispersive modes are present with minima at $(0,1,0)$ and $(1,1,0)$.
 At 1.5 meV and below, we no longer observe neutron intensity at $(0,1,0)$ [Figs.~\ref{fig:Fig2}(b) and \ref{fig:Fig2}(c)].
-In Figs.~\ref{fig:Fig2}(a)-(b) we fitted the data collected along $(q_h,1,0)$ with Gaussian line shapes centered respectively at $\pm \delta_h$ and $\pm \delta_h'$ from $(0,1,0)$ and $(1,1,0)$, allowing the peak widths and intensities to vary individually (Sec.~1D of the SM \cite{supp}).
-Similar fits to the data collected along $(0,q_k,0)$ yielded the mode positions along both directions in $\bf Q$.
+Above 5 meV it becomes difficult to discern sharp modes due to vanishing neutron intensity [Figs.~\ref{fig:Fig2}(a) and \ref{fig:Fig2}(d)].
+In Figs.~\ref{fig:Fig2}(a)-(b) we fitted the data collected along $(q_h,1,0)$ with Gaussian line shapes centered respectively at $\pm \delta_h$ and $\pm \delta_h'$ from $(0,1,0)$ and $(1,1,0)$, allowing the peak widths and intensities to vary individually (Sec.~1E of the SM \cite{supp}).
+Similar fits to the data collected along $(0,q_k,0)$ yielded mode positions along both directions in $\bf Q$.
 The dispersion minimum at $(0,1,0)$ is resolved in a constant-$\bf Q$ scan from ThALES [Fig.~\ref{fig:Fig2}(c)].
 A Gaussian fit yields an energy of 1.90(8) meV and the magnetic origin of the excitation is demonstrated by its absence at 140 K. In Fig.~\ref{fig:Fig2}(d), we show constant-$\bf Q$ scans from IN8 where subtraction of the incoherent contribution allowed the fitting of one or two Gaussian profiles at different $\bf Q$.
-The fitted mode positions are also marked in Figs.~\ref{fig:Fig3}(a)-(b).
+The fitted mode positions are marked in Figs.~\ref{fig:Fig3}(a)-(b), where the relatively large error bars in the high-energy range reflect the difficulty in determining the excitation structure here.